DashieTM/pycol/documentation.typ

 Those initial problems were sorted out rapidly.
 We increased the output layers in the Linear_QNet to 4 and changed the method to get the next action accordingly.

+Soon after another problem arose.
+We noticed that the parameters in the state of the tutorial were substantially different to the ones we actually need.
+Because the state formation is fundamental for a working AI it is really important to get that right.
+But we had to find out that it is rather hard to find the optimal parameters for the state.

+STATES AND REWARD SHOULD BE LINKED

 CODING BUGS

 TRYING OUT DIFFERENT VALUES (reward, reward by how close the player is to obstacles)